-Title 1: NAAQS for Criteria Pollutants
+Title I: NAAQS

+Those that:
-Those that: 1) the emissions of which may be reasonably anticipated to endanger public health and welfare; and, 2) the presence of which in the ambient air results from numerous and diverse mobile and stationary sources.

-Primary standards are set to protect public health.

-Secondary standards are set to protect vegetation and buildings.
+- 1. the emissions of which may be reasonably anticipated to endanger public health and welfare; and, - 2. the presence of which in the ambient air results from numerous and diverse mobile and stationary sources. - Primary standards are set to protect public health. - Secondary standards are set to protect vegetation and buildings.